Theater, Garden, Bestiary

 The history of exhibitions is currently undergoing renewed interest.
 While today the “medium” of exhibition is a producer of specific discourses, and while it offers new practices a stage on which to emerge, it has also become the nexus of numerous institutional neo-positivisms relating to the ontological designation ‘art’.
 The exhibition, in the search for its reflexive forms (as in the quest for its own modernism) seems to become a genre in its own right.
 By distancing itself from today’s flurry of studies related to curating, this research project will draft a history of exhibitions sourced from a wide corpus reaching beyond the framework of artistic institutions.

 Theater, Garden, Bestiary: A Materialist History of Exhibitions is a HES-SO/University of Applied Sciences and Arts of Western Switzerland & ECAL/University of Art and Design Lausanne research project.
+It is operating as part of ECAL’s Masters Program of Fine Arts (Head: Stéphanie Moisdon).

 The exhibition as